-For all applicants to the Boston Conservatory at Berklee, certain academic requirements must be met.
+For all applicants to Boston Conservatory at Berklee, certain academic requirements must be met.
 Please find information specific to you below.

 In order to be considered for admission, you must complete an audition and submit all required application materials.
-For admission to a bachelor’s degree program, a high school diploma is required.
+For admission to a bachelor’s degree program, a high-school diploma is required.
 Applicants must have followed a college preparatory track at an accredited high school.
-Applicants who have completed a GED in conjunction with high school level coursework should send all relevant information.
+Applicants who have completed a GED in conjunction with high-school-level coursework should send all relevant information.

 Boston Conservatory at Berklee recognizes home schooling as a viable educational alternative.
 However, there are important and explicit regulations governing acceptable documentation.
-The conservatory requires:
+The Conservatory requires:

 - A full outline of the curriculum by subject, including textbooks for each course

 - Evidence of official recognition by the school district and/or state department of education, or the GED

 Boston Conservatory at Berklee reserves the right to rescind admission to any applicant whose application documentation is deemed incomplete or insufficient.